 We have accumulated operational knowhow in plants in particular, such as waste toenergy power generation and water-works, and in the public services field, the company has an extensive track record in publicprivate projects.
-We also engage in our own recycling operations and renewable energy ment of "creation" and "responsibility" while power generation business, and are expanding our presence in operation & maintenance business domains around the world.
+We also engage in our own recycling operations and renewable energy power generation business, and are expanding our presence in operation & maintenance business domains around the world.